IBM/cloud-i-blog/_posts/2020-06-02-automate-your-ibmi-tasks-with-ansible.md

 1.Prepare your environment.

 Before you can successfully run your first Ansible task, you need to make sure that your environment is ready.
 This means that your Ansible engine system and IBM i systems to be managed should both meet the certain environment requirements.
-Please check out the link https://ibm.github.io/ansible-for-i/installation.html to get more information of how you could install IBM i Ansible collections on your Ansible engine system and how to enable your IBM i as an Ansible managed node.
+Please check out the link <a href="https://ibm.github.io/ansible-for-i/installation.html" target="_blank">https://ibm.github.io/ansible-for-i/installation.html</a> to get more information of how you could install IBM i Ansible collections on your Ansible engine system and how to enable your IBM i as an Ansible managed node.
 After your environment is ready, the first thing to do is to configure IBM i inventory.
 For Ansible engine, inventory information could be configured into configuration file.
 For more information about Ansible inventory, please check out this link: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html.
 Here is a sample file content of the IBM i inventory:
 ```
 [ibmi]